Introduction

 Non-Surgical Options

-Radiotherapy has been used as adjuvant treatment following surgery (usually for higher-grade tumours) or alone for non-resectable tumours; a systematic review showing increased overall survival with adjuvant radiotherapy for advanced high grade adenocarcinoma of the parotid gland.
+Radiotherapy has been used as adjuvant treatment following surgery (usually for higher-grade tumours) or alone for non-resectable tumours, as has been shown to increase overall survival (especially for advanced high grade adenocarcinoma of the parotid gland).

 Chemotherapy is not used as neo-adjuvant therapy as salivary gland tumours have a poor response, hence it is only reserved with palliative treatment.